 Recently, a spate of stochastic optimization methods have been proposed that are all based on diagonal approximations of the empirical Fisher $\bar{F}$.
 These include the diagonal version of AdaGrad \citep{ADAGRAD}, RMSProp \citep{RMSprop}, Adam \citep{adam}, etc. Such methods use iterations of the following form (possibly with some slight modifications):

-where the curvature matrix $\B_k$ is taken to be a diagonal matrix $\diag(p_k)$ with $p_k$ adapted to maintain some kind of estimate of the diagonal of $\bar{F}$ (possibly using information from previous iterates/mini-batches), $g_k(\theta_k)$ is an estimate of $\nabla h(\theta_k)$ produced from the current mini-batch, $\alpha_k$ is a schedule of learning rates, and $0 < \lambda$ and $0 < \xi \leq 1$ are ``fudge factors" (discussed later in this section).
+where the curvature matrix $\B_k$ is taken to be a diagonal matrix $\diag(u_k)$ with $u_k$ adapted to maintain some kind of estimate of the diagonal of $\bar{F}$ (possibly using information from previous iterates/mini-batches), $g_k(\theta_k)$ is an estimate of $\nabla h(\theta_k)$ produced from the current mini-batch, ${\alpha_k}_k$ is a schedule of step-sizes, and $0 < \lambda$ and $0 < \xi \leq 1$ are hyperparameters (discussed later in this section).

-There are also slightly more sophisticated methods \citep{pesky,adadelta} which use preconditioners that combine the diagonal of $\hat{F}$ with other quantities (such as an approximation of the diagonal of the Gauss-Newton/Fisher in the case of \citet{pesky}) in order to correct for how the empirical Fisher doesn't have the right ``scale" (which is ultimately the reason why it does poorly in the example given at the end of Section \ref{sec:empfish_comparison}).
+There are also slightly more sophisticated methods \citep{pesky,adadelta} which use preconditioners that combine the diagonal of $\bar{F}$ with other quantities (such as an approximation of the diagonal of the Gauss-Newton/Fisher in the case of \citet{pesky}) in order to correct for how the empirical Fisher doesn't have the right ``scale" (which is ultimately the reason why it does poorly in the example given at the end of Section \ref{sec:empfish_comparison}).

-A diagonal preconditioner of the form used in eqn.~\ref{eqn:diag_iter} was also used to accelerate the CG sub-optimizations performed within HF \citep{HF}.
-In the context of CG, the improper scale of $\bar{F}$ is not as serious an issue due to the fact that CG is invariant to the overall scale of its preconditioner (since it computes an optimal ``learning rate" at each step which automatically adjusts for the scale).
-However, it still makes more sense to use the diagonal of $F$ as a preconditioner, and thanks to the method proposed by \citet{chapelle}, this can be estimated efficiently and accurately.
+A diagonal preconditioner \citep{nash1985preconditioning} of the form used in eqn.~\ref{eqn:diag_iter} was also used by \citep{HF} to accelerate the conjugate gradient (CG) sub-optimizations performed within a truncated-Newton method (using the GGN matrix).
+In the context of CG, the improper scale of $\bar{F}$ is not as serious an issue due to the fact that CG is invariant to the overall scale of its preconditioner (since it computes an optimal ``step-size" at each step which automatically adjusts for the scale).
+However, it still makes more sense to use the diagonal of the true Fisher $F$ as a preconditioner, and thanks to the method proposed by \citet{chapelle}, this can be estimated efficiently and accurately.